brunoleocam/ZPL2PDF/docs/README.md

 This project is built on top of the [BinaryKits.Zpl](https://github.com/BinaryKits/BinaryKits.Zpl) library.

-ETQ2PDF is a program for converting labels in ZPL format into a PDF file.
+ETQ2PDF is a project for converting labels in ZPL format into a PDF file.
 The program processes the labels, renders images in memory and compiles these images into a PDF, where each page contains a label.

 ## Features